alibek2001/learnhub/README.md

 - 🖋️ **React Type Animation:**  Simple and configurable typing animation component for React.
 - 🎥 **Video React:**  React-based video player for building rich multimedia experiences in web applications.

+## Environment Setup

+Copy `backend/.env.example` to `backend/.env` and `frontend/.env.example` to `frontend/.env`.
+Update all values in these new files with your actual configuration.

 ##  🖥️ Screen Preview :